Coccoidea ssp.

 Chemical Pesticides

-If you're looking for something with even more strength, try an Isopropyl Rubbing Alcohol, which can be bought from many online stores.
-This pesticide will work immediately, killing the Scale within a few hours of contact.
-Follow the manufacturer's recommendations and repeat misting/crushing every two weeks until the infestation has elapsed.
+Rubbing Alcohol - If you're looking for something with even more strength, try an Isopropyl Rubbing Alcohol, which can be bought from many online stores.
+This pesticide will work immediately, killing the bugs within a few hours of contact.
+Follow the manufacturer's recommendations and repeat hosing the plant down and pesticide application steps fortnightly until the infestation has elapsed.
+Keep it well away from others until the plant is deemed safe.

 Ways to Prevent an Attack in the Future

-At the local plant shop or garden centre, regulate and inspect any plants that you wish to buy.
-Check around the hard-hit areas, for instance, the foliage and stems, before considering the purchase.
-Most Scale infestations come from already-affected plants, so always keep this in mind when increasing your plant-collection.
+1. When buying a new plant from a local plant shop or garden centre, check around the common areas for infestations like its leaves, stems and flowers.
+Most Scale issues come from already-affected plants, so always keep this in mind when increasing your plant-collection!

-Change the top layer of the soil when bringing any new plant from a shop.
-Replacing the top layer of the compost will remove any eggs & larvae that may have fallen in, or been deposited by another pest. ukhouseplants does this religiously, each time a new plant is purchased.
+2. Change the top layer of the soil when bringing any new plant from a shop.
+Replacing the top layer of the compost will remove any larvae that may have fallen in, or been deposited by a pest.
+THE HOUSEPLANT DOCTOR™ does this religiously whenever a new plant enters the house!

-Regularly check for pests on your own plants.
-Although this may sound patronising, many gardeners forget to inspect their indoor specimens.
-As soon as you see a symptom, keep it quarantined and follow the steps above!
+3. Perform monthly checks for pests on your own plants.
+Although this may sound patronising, many gardeners forget to inspect their indoor specimens and that's exactly when an infestation can arise.

 A Scale infestation can re-emerge even after three months, so be vigilante until six months have passed.
 Pest: Diaspis echinocacti.